BenikaH/BayesBall/README.md

 Presently, however, the underlying logic in the main `BayesEvent`-- `PitchEvent` --is unrealistic: it relies too heavily on symmetry assumptions rather than the `Environment` and players in the current lineups.

 *BayesBall* is different from baseball simulations which are frequentist in nature: whereas *BayesBall* fixes prior probabilities explicitly, other simulation engines define event probabilities in terms of relative frequencies.
-For example, these simulations may calculate the probability that a hit pitch will result in a single by first assuming that, say, at most N (= 100,000) hits will occur over the course of a season.
-The probability that an at-bat will result in a single is just 1/*N*, where the number of available hits, *N*, will decrease as the season progresses.
+For example, these simulations may calculate the probability that a hit pitch will result in a single by first assuming that, say, at most *N* (= 100,000) hits will occur over the course of a season.
+If *M* is the number of other hit events that could occur during an at-bat (excluding singles), the probability that an at-bat will result in a single, if a hit event must occur, is just

+	(*N*-*n*) / (*N*+*M*),

+where *n* is the number of singles that have happened in the season so far.

 Using *BayesGame*:
 =================